TAU-VAILab/HaLo-NeRF/README.md

 --path_gt {/path/to/the/ground_truth_masks} (for example: data/manually_gt_masks_0_1/)
 ```

-Please notice that the "max_steps" flag defines the maximum number of iterations for training the semantic part.
+Please notice that the "max_steps" flag defines the maximum number of iterations for training the semantic model.

 # Part D: Evaluation